FrancoResearchLab/SWANS/README.md

  ![two_clusters_one_body](markdown_images/two_clusters_one_body.png)

  In such cases, a) if there are annotation candidates, those could be provided in a file and listed under `USER_GENE_FILE` in the `prelim_configs.yaml` file or b) the two clusters could be combined manually.
 Authors suggest `a)` as there are expected names/formats in the Seurat object that would not be present if manually altered, but we have attempted to address this by providing z-scores transformation on transcript expression.

+- If you are running approximately 12 or more samples (each having ~15,000 cells) and `sct` is included as a normalizing method and `RPCA` is included as an integration method, the analysis may stall without throwing an error.
+This is not an issue with the pipeline, it is an issue with the future R package that impacts certain Seurat functions when running things in parallel.
+This is a known issue (https://github.com/satijalab/seurat/issues/9706), that can be solved by setting the THREADS equal to 1.
+It will take longer to run, but that gives you more time to enjoy some coffee/tea/RO water.
 </details>

 * *******************************************************************************